 Look for links that are stuck causing kinks in the chain.
 Kinks indicate a weak point where the seals are no longer keeping dust and dirt out of the pins.
 This weak point is at greater risk of breaking and can cause excess wear on your sprockets.

 Chain stretch is normal over time, but there is only so far a chain can stretch before the links are weakened.
 In fact, the word “stretch” is sort of a misnomer.
 Your motorcycle isn’t actually pulling a chain hard enough to physically stretch the metal.
 Instead, the holes where the links attach to each other wear and get slightly larger over time, so the chain appears to expand.
-In any case, if you find that you can no longer adjust your chain to the proper tension, it’s time for replacement.
+In any case, if you find that you can no longer adjust your chain to the proper tension, it’s time for a replacement.

 Here’s a good method for checking to see if your chain is stretched too far.
 For safety, make sure the motorcycle is OFF!
 With one hand, press down on the top of the chain to add tension.
 Then check the chain tension around the rear sprocket.
 The chain should be tight equally, all the way around the sprocket.
 If portions of it are loose, that means the chain is stretched.